 In this section, we experimentally validate our method.
-We compare our symbolic approach using IST with a state-of-the-art symbolic model checking (of the trace) using the tool NuSMV [6].
-We considered several classical academic examples and compared the running time of our early prototype against NuSMV.
+We compare our symbolic approach using ISTwith a state-of-the-art symbolic model checking (of the trace) using the tool NuSMV [5].
+We considered several examples and compared the running time of our early prototype against NuSMV.
 Running time was limited to 10 minutes.
 This seems to be a reasonable assumption considering that the testing should be achieved on a large number of traces.
 On all the examples we considered, memory consumption was not an issue.
 The IST manipulated in these examples contains no more than 7000 nodes.
 Those results are presented in table 1.
-More detailed results are included in app.
+More detailed results are included for the reviewers in app.
 B.

 The first example we considered was the Peterson mutual exclusion protocol with two processes (Pet), where communication is done through shared variables.
 We used a monitor to check mutual exclusion: AG(ncrit < 2).
 On this property, we experimented two ways of computing AG.
 The first using the downward closure on IST, as explained in sec.
 5.6, and the second using the fixed point on the $spre^{\forall}(\cdot)$ operator, as explained in sec.
 5.5.
 As expected the downward closure method is quicker (with the fixpoint methods the results recorded for 2000, 5000 and 15000 events were 1.45 sec, 15.2 sec and 323.59 sec).
-We therefore decided to keep only the downward closure method for the remaining experiments (a detailed comparison is included in app.
-B).
-Even on this relatively small example, we can already see a big difference in running time: NuSMV runs out of time after 2000 events, whereas out tool can handle 15000 events in the allotted time.
-We also considered a generalization of this protocol for n processes (PetN) using the same mutual exclusion property.
-We experimented on 2, 5 and 10 processes.
-Again, we can see that our approach using IST outperforms the traditional symbolic approach using BDD.
+We therefore decided to keep only the downward closure method for the remaining experiments (a